NWChemEx-Project/Utilities/docs/source/making_an_ostream.rst

 Basically ``sputc`` takes care of writing characters to the buffer, one at a time, until it can't.
 When it can't it defers to the ``overflow`` function.
-By default the ``overflow`` function just returns ``traits_type::eof()``, which signals failure to handle the overflow and will crash your program.
-If you want your buffer class to be an output buffer, then you need to override ``overflow``.
-As a slight aside, ``underflow`` works similarly by default.
-So if you only want your buffer to be an output buffer, the default behavior will correctly err if someone tries to read from it.
+By default the ``overflow`` function just returns ``traits_type::eof()``, which signals failure to handle the overflow.
+If you want your buffer class to be an output buffer, then you need to override ``overflow`` as shown below.

-Writing one character at a time is inefficient.
-This is why ``std::basic_streambuf`` also has ``sputn``. ``sputn``'s signature is:
+Writing one character at a time is inefficient, which is why ``std::basic_streambuf`` also has ``sputn``. ``sputn``'s signature is:

 .. code-block:: c++

    streamsize sputn(const char_type& s, streamsize n);

 When called, ``sputn`` attempts to write at most ``n`` characters from the stream which starts at ``s``.
 It returns the number of characters actually written (if an overflow occurs then only some of the ``n`` characters are written). ``sputn`` basically just calls ``xsputn``, which is a virtual member